mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 ### String methods
 * Python String find()
-    - Returns the index of first occurrence of substring
+    - Returns the index of the first occurrence of a substring
 * Python String islower()
     - Checks if all Alphabets in a String are Lowercase
 * Python String isnumeric()